igraph/rigraph/revdep/cran.md

 ## revdepcheck results

-We checked 781 reverse dependencies (778 from CRAN + 3 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 777 reverse dependencies (774 from CRAN + 3 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 14 new problems
+ * We saw 6 new problems
- * We failed to check 10 packages
+ * We failed to check 8 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

-* causaloptim
-  checking tests ...
-ERROR

-* clustAnalytics
-  checking re-building of vignette outputs ...
-WARNING

-* dnet
-  checking examples ...
-ERROR

-* drake
-  checking tests ...
-ERROR

 * gemtc
   checking tests ...
 ERROR